carsony123/Bootcamp-Project1/README.md

 * What was the number of new cases reported per country during its peak?
 * How long did it take each country to reach its peak infection rate?
-*
+* What did Covid-19 do to mortality rates?
+* How did Covid-19 effect mental health based on age?
-* How did Covid-19 effect mental health in a 2 year time period?
+* How did Covid-19 effect mental health based on sex?
+* How did Covid-19 effect school enrollment for core education?
-* How did Covid-19 effect school enrollment?
+* How did Covid-19 effect school enrollment for universities?
-* How did Covid-19 effect per capita spending?
+* How did Covid-19 effect unemployment?

 ## Citations